Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 Frequently Asked Questions

-We identified 200 accounting firms operating across Victoria, covering Melbourne CBD, inner and outer suburbs, and regional centres including Geelong, Ballarat, Bendigo, Mildura, Traralgon, Warrnambool, and Bairnsdale.
-Firms were selected to represent a cross-section of the market by size, location, and service offering.
+We identified 2,344 accounting firms operating across Victoria, covering Melbourne CBD, inner and outer suburbs, and regional centres including Geelong, Ballarat, Bendigo, Mildura, Traralgon, Warrnambool, and Bairnsdale.
+Firms were selected to represent a comprehensive view of the market by size, location, and service offering.
 Each firm was scored against a consistent set of digital visibility criteria.

 What does “AI invisible” mean for an accounting firm?